 It might not always be obvious, but data accompanies everything that we do in business.
+So relying data-driven marketing shouldn’t come as a surprise.

 From the first moments of the customer journey to accounting spreadsheets, data explains every little detail and process.
 Some parts of it, like growth marketing, can’t exist without a strong data foundation.